10 May 1857

 - The mutinying soldiers reached Delhi, the seat of the Mughal Emperor on 11th May.
 They captured the city and declared the Mughal Emperor Bahadur Shah Zafar as the Emperor of Hindustan.

 - The rebellion spread to many places in Northern India including Kanpur, Lucknow, Jhansi, Gwalior and Bihar.
 Many Indian princes and rulers joined in the revolt.
 The most important names are the Rani of Jhansi, Tantya Tope, Nana Saheb, Kunwar Singh, etc.

 - The larger princely states of Hyderabad, Travancore, Kashmir, Mysore and the smaller kingdoms of Rajputana also refrained from joining the revolt.

-- Ordinary people, peasant, landlords, Hindus of all castes, Muslims, traders, all joined this rebellion.
+- Ordinary people, peasants, landlords, Hindus of all castes, Muslims, traders, all joined this rebellion.